SuperTuck/blissperflib/README.md

 # blissperflib #

-A small performance library (.dll) for bliss (dayz server).
+A small and easy to use performance library (.dll) for bliss (dayz server).

-The main intention of this temporarily development is to improve the performance of dayz server, by replacing slow, resource hungry parts of script code, with c code.
+The main intention of this development is to improve the performance of dayz server,
+by replacing slow, resource hungry parts of script code, with c code.
+Doing that on the rigth place in script code, you can get large improvements in performance.
+The first step is to find the **bottlenecks** , that are frequently used and/or heavy proccesing parts in your script code.
+A perfect example is the function **fnc\_split** wich is at least 2 times called for every call to hiveWrite and have to process very long strings.
+Look at script code of **fnc\_split** what it does and compare it with the related c code.
+The c function is here more then 100 times faster, if we have player with large inventory.
+Keep in mind that if you have 50 players and more this may be the improvement you need to stabelize your server for long time.

-The second purpose is to provide an easy way for profiling (performance measure) Arma 2 script code, to find hotspots/bottlenecks.
+A simple profiler with logging feature is included in this library, to provide an easy way for profiling Arma 2 script code.

-It makes use of callExtension, the IPC interface for Arma 2.
+The library functions are called via **callExtension**, the IPC interface for Arma 2.

 **How to use:**